 Please also see:

 The promise of a better return on investment for investing in sustainability (i.e. renewable energy, energy efficiency products and services, etc…) should be enough for most municipalities to update their investment strategies to modern, sustainable options.
 There should be incentives to encourage cities to abandon fossil fuel dependency that was established throughout the US by the end of the Industrial Revolution.

-When coal was less expensive than solar, there was at least the (faulty) economic argument that coal benefits the economy (in the short run).
+When coal was less expensive than solar, there was at least the economic argument that coal benefits the economy (in the short run).
 Not long ago, it could be argued that solar is too expensive.
-Now that there is cost parity between coal and solar, that is an inaccurate argument.
+Now that solar is less expensive than coal, that is an inaccurate argument.

 Solar benefits the economy and the environment; and is more cost-effective and more efficient than coal.
 Solar doesn’t have the negative externalities that coal does: factors that add to the true cost of exploiting this finite natural resource.
 Coal does not benefit the economy in the long run, once all of the negative externalities of coal use are considered.

-Wind power, and other renewable energy sources, may be considered logical substitutes for solar energy when considering these facts, as well.
-According to a recent poll, developing renewable energy in the United States is more important than fossil fuels to Americans.
+Wind power may be considered a logical substitute for solar energy when considering the above facts, as well.
+In fact, onshore wind farms are now the least expensive form of domestic energy.
+According to a Pew poll, developing renewable energy in the United States is more important than fossil fuels to Americans, across the political spectrum.